Cloudy with a chance of impeccable design

 “There are particular types of timber products that can be easily sourced in Tasmania.
 Some of the specialty Tasmanian timber species can be a little more challenging to get ahold of but are very beautiful.
-But being conscious of their use, emphasizes their rarity.
+But being conscious of their use emphasises their rarity.
 We often choose sustainably harvested timber to cover bigger surfaces,” says Walker.

 Sustainability is also a major value to Cumulus Studio.
 Experimenting with a range of timber applications in their projects including offcuts and other less specified products, Walker shares the locality of the material is also important.